fassetar/flavorstrap/README.md

 [![Dependency Status](https://david-dm.org/fassetar/flavorstrap.svg)](https://david-dm.org/fassetar/flavorstrap)
 [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)

 Create flavors not themes with bootstrap!
+This package will allow you to create a SINGLE css but to organize your styles and take advantage of bootstrap's styles.

 [![NPM](https://nodei.co/npm/flavorstrap.png)](https://npmjs.org/package/flavorstrap)